xenith-ai/xenith/README.md

 <img align="left" src="https://cdn.shaneduffy.io/shaneduffy/mikudance.gif" width="120"/>

-**Create and interact with LLM powered voice assistants with WebAssembly!**
+**Create and interact with LLM powered voice assistants with Web Assembly!**

 The goal of xenith is to provide a platform for users to create their own custom voice assistants, with their own wake words, voices and LLMs, including the ability to run these all locally.
 Long term roadmap:
 - Support for a variety of remote APIs for LLM/STT/TTS